opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 *** P4 program compiled successfully!
 Output files are in p4src/build
 ```

-We have instrumented the tutorial Makefile to use a containerized version of the
+We have instrumented the Makefile to use a containerized version of the
 `p4c-bm2-ss` compiler.
 If you look at the arguments when calling `p4c-bm2-ss `,
 you will notice that we are asking the compiler to: